 Prevention Strategies: Do you have the right software and solutions in place, such as antivirus, firewalls, MFA, etc., to protect your organization from an attack?
 Are you regularly training employees on the latest threats and how to identify them?

 Response And Recovery Action Steps: Do you have a plan in place if something goes wrong?
 Would your employees know what to do?
-You need to have an IT team supporting you that can identify and mitigate any issues quickly, before the damage can’t be undone.
+You need an IT team supporting you.
+They should identify any issues quickly.
+They should also mitigate them before the damage can’t be undone.
 Leaders in the organization should take this seriously.

 4. Poor User Support